Commercial, Business, and Labor Law Courses

 - Strategic Considerations in Securities and Corporate Governance Litigation

-- Strategies and Processes of Negotiation
+- Strategies and Processes of Negotiations

 - Structuring Financial Instruments